skellis46/slipbox/somatics unlimited.md

 ### 4. Descriptions of practice

 The articles that most commonly do NOT make claims are those that are simple descriptions or presentations of practice.
 For example Whitehead [-@whitehead-2021-stitching], Crisp and Roberts [-@crisp-2021-reflections], Tokunow et al [-@tokunow-2021-stages], Wolfman [-@wolfman-2021-video], and Weber Da Silva et al [-@weberdasilva-2020-am].
-I sought out these examples (rather than relying on drawing them out randomly) as they contradicted my hunch about claim-making in JDSP.

-It seems that one vital part of the Journal's role is as a place to share current practices.
+It would seem that one vital part of the Journal's role is as a place to share current practices.
 I'll note though -- and this is a particular bugbear of mine [see @ellis-forthcoming-ecosystemic] -- that rarely are these descriptions of practice drawn into dialogue with other similar or overlapping practices.
 They are more or less isolated bubbles of practice which likewise contribute to the patchwork effect I have just discussed.

 ### 5. Arguing from authority